21bq1a4232/21bq1a4232/README.md

 # 💫 About Me:
-🔭 I'm currently pursuing my btech in computer science<br>👯 I’m looking to collaborate on full stack development(python and java) and Machine learning<br>🤝 I’m looking for help with getting some interviews, more probably internships<br>🌱 I’m currently learning Java springboot<br>💬 Ask me about about django,OOPS,Front end development<br>⚡ Fun fact - I am pretty but damn smart
+🔭 I'm currently pursuing my btech in computer science<br>👯 I’m looking to collaborate on full stack development(python and java) and Machine learning<br>🤝 I’m looking for help with getting some interviews, internships<br>🌱 I’m currently working on Java springboot<br>💬 Ask me about about django,OOPS,Front end development<br>⚡ Fun fact - I am pretty but damn smart

 ## 🌐 Socials: